martynsmith/node-irc/docs/API.rst

     Emitted when the client recieves an `/invite`.
 See the `raw` event for details on the `message` object.

+.. js:data:: '+mode'

+	`function (channel, by, mode, argument, message) { }`

+    Emitted when a mode is added to a user or channel. `channel` is the channel which the mode is being set on/in. `by` is the user setting the mode. `mode` is the single character mode indentifier.
+If the mode is being set on a user, `argument` is the nick of the user.
+If the mode is being set on a channel, `argument` is the argument to the mode.
+If a channel mode doesn't have any arguments, `argument` will be 'undefined'.
+See the `raw` event for details on the `message` object.

+.. js:data:: '-mode'

+	`function (channel, by, mode, argument, message) { }`

+    Emitted when a mode is removed from a user or channel. `channel` is the channel which the mode is being set on/in. `by` is the user setting the mode. `mode` is the single character mode indentifier.
+If the mode is being set on a user, `argument` is the nick of the user.
+If the mode is being set on a channel, `argument` is the argument to the mode.
+If a channel mode doesn't have any arguments, `argument` will be 'undefined'.
+See the `raw` event for details on the `message` object.

 .. js:data:: 'whois'

     `function (info) { }`